 4th Tank Corps continued to press west, with 16th Motor Rifle Corps following on, poised to support either 1GR or 4Tk.

-The regrouped Silesians of 8th Infantry Division in VYSHNY VOLOCHYOK braced themselves for a renewed infantry assault as 1st Guards Rifle Division shook out into attack formation, supported by Katyushas, Sturmoviks and KV-1s.
+The regrouped Silesians of 8th Infantry Division in VYSHNY VOLOCHYOK braced themselves for a renewed infantry assault as 1st Guards Rifle Division shook out into attack formation, supported by Katyushas, Stormoviks and KV-1s.
 Apparently the latter were more plentiful in the north.

-Historically, 8th Inf were a good unit with a distinguished reputation.
+Historically, 8th Infantry Division were a good unit with a distinguished reputation.
 They suffered heavy casualties in the initial campaign and were returned to France to convert to a Jäger division; their model counterparts fared no less well.
 Despite spirited counterattacks that caused delays of a day, they were pushed out of the city with heavy losses by 1GR, reinforced by 16MR when the first assault showed signs of losing momentum.

 Ideally, you would really like something heavier than 3.7cm anti-tank against KV-1s.
 Yes, those are Soviets behind the dug-in anti-tank position.
 No, those are not party balloons, they are pin markers*.